Best Scheduling Tools for Group Meetings in 2026 (Modern Alternatives to Polls & Email Chains)

 What Makes Group Scheduling Different from 1:1 Booking?

 If you've had success with Calendly or similar tools for client calls, it's tempting to assume the same approach will work for internal team meetings.
 But group scheduling has fundamentally different constraints.
+(For a deeper dive on the math behind why this gets exponentially harder as you add people, see Why Group Scheduling Is Not Just 1:1 Scheduling Multiplied.)

 1. You're optimizing for a set, not a single person